The Art Club provides a time after school when students may:

 Supervisors: Ms. A. Taylor and Mr. A. Sawzdargo

-Students and Staff interested in learning about social justice issues, both local and global, and responding through awareness campaigns, petitions, fundraising, food drives and service projects are invited to be a part of the Social Justice League.
+Students and Staff interested in learning about social justice issues, both local and global, and responding through awareness campaigns, petitions, fundraising, food drives and service projects are invited to be a part of the CIA.

-If you are interested in joining the Social Justice League of Assumption, please speak with the Chaplain and sign up through Remind by texting @4ahea6 to (289) 275 2067.
+If you are interested in joining the CIA, please speak with the Chaplain and sign up through Remind by texting @4ahea6 to (289) 275 2067.

 Supervisor: Ms. A. Taylor